HEPData/miscellaneous/README.md

 Written by Graeme Watt (Project Manager for HEPData) on 11th October 2017.
 Updated for new INSPIRE API on 15th April 2021.

+Expanded to allow optional restriction by ATLAS/CMS physics analysis group on 21st February 2025.

 ### [plot_submissions_per_coordinator.ipynb](notebooks/plot_submissions_per_coordinator.ipynb)

 This Jupyter notebook makes some plots showing the number of HEPData